wenzel-lab/droplet-sorting-FPGA-controller/README.md

 # Open FPGA control sub-project for Fluorescence Activated (Microfluidic) Droplet Sorting (FADS)

+The documentation of work on this project can be found on this repositorie's [wiki](https://github.com/MakerTobey/Open_FPGA_control_for_FADS/wiki)

 Repository for the development ... *high-throughput droplet microfluidic* biological assays.
 ...
 RedPitaya FPGA, Python, SiPM ...